 Knurling All the Way to the Collars

 Heck yeah.
 We all love this.
 Not because we actually use it.
-The thing is, it’s not mandatory for most of us, but you know, it’s a nice touch, an extra detail, and enough bars have this nowadays that the bar has been raised (sorry, last time I use that pun).
+The thing is, it’s not mandatory for most of us; more of a nice touch.
+Enough bars have this nowadays that the bar has been raised (sorry, last time I use that pun).

 Functionally this is important for that extra-wide snatch grip for really tall guys.
 Or large guys with a very wide grip on their back squat, and using a narrow rack.
 This detail is sure sign that the manufacturer has put effort into keeping up with the times and producing a high quality bar meeting today’s standards.

 No, but seriously, when properly lubricated, bronze is so hard that it doesn’t wear down, stays really smooth, and provides a low-friction spin against the steel sleeve.
 Lubrication helps the spin, but it isn’t strictly necessary.
 You can always spot the bronze bushing.
 You can see it in the pic below, which I stole from the Ohio Bar description further below.